IBM/helm101/tutorial/Lab1/README.md

 You can now play with the guestbook that you just created by opening it in a browser (it might take a few moments for the guestbook to come up).

  * **Local Host:**
-    If you are running Kubernetes locally, to view the guestbook, navigate to `http://localhost:3000` in your browser.
+    If you are running Kubernetes locally, view the guestbook by navigating to `http://localhost:3000` in your browser.

  * **Remote Host:**
     1. To view the guestbook on a remote host, locate the external IP of the load balancer in the **IP** column of the `kubectl get services` output.
 This can be retrieved by following the "NOTES" section is the install output.
 The commands will be similar to the following: